petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-settings/changing-the-default-sites-name-and-logo.md

 ---
 # Changing the Default Site's Name and Logo

 Your Liferay instance comes out-of-the-box with a default site, called "Liferay" (with `/guest` as its friendly URL).
-This site is the default landing page your instance redirects to, so its details are directly tied to the instance's settings.
+This site is the default landing page for your instance, so its details are directly tied to the instance's settings.

 Here, you'll repurpose this site to become the new, public Delectable Bonsai site.